ShiftMediaProject/FFmpeg/SMP/readme.txt

 *** Building with ASM ***

-In order to build FFmpeg using msvc you must first download and install NASM.
+In order to build FFmpeg using msvc you must first download and install NASM and YASM.
-NASM is required to compile all assembly files.
+NASM and YASM are required to compile all assembly files.

-1) Visual Studio YASM integration can be downloaded from https://github.com/ShiftMediaProject/VSNASM/releases/latest
+1) Visual Studio NASM integration can be downloaded from https://github.com/ShiftMediaProject/VSNASM/releases/latest

+2) Visual Studio YASM integration can be downloaded from https://github.com/ShiftMediaProject/VSYASM/releases/latest

-2) Once downloaded simply follow the install instructions included in the download.
+3) Once downloaded simply follow the install instructions included in the download.